Property Manager/Public Housing Specialist

 - Maintains documentation and follows up on all failed inspections.

 - Assists with pest control to ensure all areas are being treated according to the guidelines set forth in the contract.

 - Assists in ensuring that property is maintained and rent payments are received in a timely manner.

 - Prepares files for eviction for lease violation or nonpayment of rent.

-- Assumes responsibility for annual re-certifications, interim redetermination and records management.
+3. Assumes responsibility for annual re-certifications, interim redetermination, and records management.

-- Ensures all annual, interim, and special certification are complete and accurate timely.
+- Ensures all annual, interim, and special certifications are complete and accurate timing.